Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

    `coordinatesToCheck`.
 3. For the `first` match an [Optional<T>] will be returned.
 4. If the [Optional<T>] is not `null` &#40;means `ifPresent==true`&#41; then
-   `coordinatesFounded` will be updated.
+   the item `coordinatesFounded` will be updated.

 <br />
-In the next example the shown method will check if all `boxes` are on a `place`, that mean if so then the map is `finished`.
+In the next example again first the `old way` will be shown how to check if all `boxes` are on a `place`, that mean if so then the map is `finished`.
 ```java
 public class CollisionChecker {